Xayah Build Guide by CantParry

 Aphelios - Minor

-Aphelios is quite complex, so I highly encourage you to try playing him yourself or just looking up a guide to learn him.
+Aphelios is quite complex, so I highly encourage you to try playing him yourself or just looking up a guide to learn what he does.

 There are two weapon combinations that you absolutely need to look out for, and those are his Severum, the Scythe Pistol + Crescendum, the Chakram and Infernum, the Flamethrower + Crescendum, the Chakram.
 These combos allow him to easily stack up chakrams and he'll far out-damage you.
 Other than that, keep in mind that his Calibrum, the Sniper Rifle can give him some decent early poke potential, and his Gravitum, the Gravity Cannon is quite bad for fighting besides the chain-CC potential that it offers.
 Other than that, Gravitum has low damage output comparatively.